VentusAislant/MSLoRA_CR/README.md

 Download `openai/clip-vit-large-patch14-336/` from [Hugging Face - OpenAI](https://huggingface.co/openai/clip-vit-large-patch14-336)

-## 4. Download Our Pretrained Models
+## 4. Download Our Checkpoints

-You can download our pretrained models for **inference only** from Hugging Face:
+You can download our checkpoints for **inference only** from Hugging Face:

 | Model Name                                                 | Download Link                                                |
 | ---------------------------------------------------------- | ------------------------------------------------------------ |